 Multimedia Production: This telecommunications program prepares students for careers in media, using digital technology to create content for television, radio, film, and interactive products.

 Production and Industry: The program within the Department of Music features classes on

 recording technology, mixing, music industry and songwriting for audio

 production and the music business.

-Ball State students and staff also have access to online training videos on numerous software applications through our partnership with Lynda.com.
-This is a great resource with hundreds of hours of software application tutorials offered free of charge.
-To gain free access, go to www.bsu.edu/lynda/ and click on the lynda.com image.
+Ball State students and staff have access to online training videos about software applications through our partnership with Lynda.com.
+This is a great free resource with hundreds of hours of tutorials.
+To access the training videos, visit bsu.edu/lynda.